Engineering & Technology

 It is our aim to provide students with pathways into the best of those careers.
 What's more, our collaboration with industry means that not only are our graduates ready for the real world of engineering, they often have a foot in the door, too.
 And the practical experience they gain at our advanced labs and workshops means that they can hit the ground running.
 Choose from our range of courses in Engineering, Motorsports, Aviation and more.

-Valued at over $50 million, it features purpose‑built labs and project spaces, all designed with a focus on students.
+Our students experience engineering education in a new, multi-million dollar engineering and technology building.
+The world‑class, on‑campus facility features purpose‑built labs and project spaces, all designed with a focus on students.
 It also features sustainable systems and infrastructure that both decrease its carbon footprint, and provides students access to real systems for sustainable energy education.

 Bachelor of Engineering Science course offers a '3+2' model